-Over time, your baby will start getting comfortable with you as well as with other faces that he encounters.
-The sociability aspect of your baby begins to develop as he realizes how much it is to interact with others.
-The smile on his face will be the most welcoming one you’ve ever seen and resisting giving him a kiss would be almost impossible.
+Your 13-week-old baby will soon start getting comfortable with you as well as with other faces that he encounters.
+The sociability aspect of your baby will begin to develop as he realises how much fun it is to interact with others.
+The smile on his face will be the most welcoming one you will ever see and resisting giving him a kiss would be almost impossible.
 Making sounds and carrying on lengthy conversations through his coos and gurgles will become second nature to him.
-Most mothers encounter the blessing of an undisturbed night’s sleep as their baby tends to doze off through the night as well, so you can catch some sleep at night.
+He may also try to turn his head around if he hears a noise.
+Your baby may also start sleeping through the night as well, so you can catch some sleep at night.
 However, don’t count on it.
 If your baby keeps you awake at night, wait for a few months.
 Sooner or later, he will get a restful sleep at night and so will you.

 [Also Read: 3 Months Old Baby Development]

-All it requires is a period of around 3 months or so, for your baby to develop most of his senses at par to that of an adult.
-It might take some more time, but with the 13 week old baby growth spurt, most of them start having a better vision by this age.
+By now your baby’s most of the senses must have developed at par.
+It might take some more time, but as a result of the growth spurt that happens around the third month, your baby may have a better vision by this age.
 Your baby will be able to focus better, begin to understand the perception of depth and see how near or far something is.
-If sitting upright, he will be able to track your movement even if you are moving around further away from him.
 The hues of various colours will start getting more vivid than before and your baby might prefer certain colours over others.
-Play some music in a corner and your baby will start turning his head and try to see where the music is coming from.
+Play some music in a corner and your baby may start turning his head and try to see where the sound is coming from.
 Use that nice baby lotion with the smell of flowers, and you will see a haze of recognition on your baby’s face when he smells it.

-Along with the senses, your baby’s limbs will also begin to improve over the days.
-This is the time when your baby will realize that he has fingers on his hand which can be controlled individually.
-Though he might not be able to point or grip things the right way, his fingers and palms will keep moving around as he starts exploring them.
-The coordination of hands and eyes is much better than before, and you will spot a lot more of the hair grabbing or hitting you with their toy and so on.
+Along with the senses, your baby’s limbs will also begin to improve as time passes.
+This is the time when your baby will realize that he has fingers which can be controlled individually.
+Though he might not be able to point at something or grip anything right way, his fingers and palms will keep moving around as he starts exploring them.
+His hand-eye coordination will be much better than before.

-Discovering his own voice is also an activity that will interest your baby quite a lot.
-Having long conversations and experimenting with different tones and modulations will keep him engaged for a better part of the day.
-While playing games, he might make a loud cry when you’re hiding and then laugh satisfactorily when you reveal yourself.
-Many babies wake up early in the morning and, if their stomach is full, will continue lying around and looking at their feet, and making cooing sounds.
-These are wonderful to wake up to, as a mother.
+Discovering his own voice will also be an activity that will interest your baby quite a lot.
+Having long conversations with himself and experimenting with different tones and modulations will keep him engaged for a better part of the day.
+While playing games, he might make a loud cry when you hide and then laugh satisfactorily when you reveal yourself.
+Many babies wake up early in the morning and, if their stomach is full, will continue lying around and looking at their feet, while cooing.

 [Also Read: 3 Months Old Baby Milestones]

-With some patterns and routines doing their best to set in, your 13-week-old baby may feed easily.
+As pattern and routines begin to set in, your 13-week-old baby may feed easily.
 Yes, breastfeeding your little one will become a tad easier and comfortable for both of you.
 His feeding will be more efficient and you would be able to tell when he wants food and when he doesn’t in a much better manner.
-The cry of hunger and the cry of wanting to cuddle will be recognizable.
+The cry of hunger and the cry for being held will be recognizable.

 [Also Read: 3 Months Old Baby Food]

-The growth spurts might need you to feed your baby at erratic times of the night.
-Breastfeeding babies tend to require milk at night a little more than babies who have been bottle-fed.
-Nevertheless, most babies do not sleep throughout.
+As your baby undergoes growth spurts, you might have to feed him at odd hours of the day and night.
+Breastfed babies tend to require milk at night a little more than babies who are bottle-fed.
+Nevertheless, most babies do not sleep through the night.
 The longest they might sleep without a break is for about 6-7 hours at the most.

 [Also Read: 3 Months Old Baby Sleep]

-Until 3 months, both you and the baby have been figuring out how the entire process of parenting and feeding and sleeping works.
-But having spent about 13 weeks together, this can be a good time to start enforcing a routine of sorts for the both of you.
-Some lucky parents do end up with babies who inevitably fall into a predictable routine pretty early in life.
-For the rest of us, it is time to start building that up now.
+Up until now, you must have tried to figure out how the entire process of parenting and feeding and sleeping works.
+But having spent about 13 weeks with your baby, this can be a good time to start enforcing a routine of sorts for both of you.
+Some babies inevitably fall into a predictable routine pretty early in life.
+If your baby hasn’t, it is time to start building a routine with him.

-As they grow up, most babies choose when they want to feed or not.
-There might be a specific timing that you must feed your baby, but over time, your baby might refuse certain feeds just because he isn’t hungry.
-As long as their weight gain doesn’t fall down, this should be fine.
-As he grows up and enters another phase of rapid growth, his hunger will increase and he will start demanding food a lot more than usual.
+As babies grow up, they choose when they want to feed or not.
+There might be a specific timing that you must feed your baby, but over time, your baby might refuse to feed at times if he is full.
+As long as his weight is fine, you have nothing to worry.
+When he enters another phase of rapid growth, his hunger will increase and he might start demanding food a lot more than usual.

-For babies who feed with quite lengthy intervals between each feed, this can be a good idea to start enforcing a schedule of say 3-hours to 4-hours between each feed.
-This allows you to shape your own routine, get some rest, and keep your baby well fed and rested, too.
+If your baby feeds for lengthy intervals between each feed, you can enforce a schedule of say 3-hours to 4-hours between each feed.
+This allows you to shape your own routine, get some rest, and keep your baby well-fed and rested, too.
 A lot of change can disturb the baby, hence you should try to enforce a routine for him.
-When he knows that after a feed, the next feed is going to be after a few hours, he can go off to sleep without being disturbed.
+When he knows that after 1 feed, the next feed will be after a few hours, he can sleep without being disturbed.
 Even at night, your baby might not sleep as long as you do, or you need to.
 In these cases, it is important to ensure that your baby does not sleep off at other times.
-Most mothers observe that their baby tends to sleep while they are bathing him or while he is feeding in the afternoon or so.
+Most mothers observe that their babies tend to sleep while they are bathing him or while he is feeding in the afternoon or so.
 Wake up your baby if that happens and complete the activity.
 He might get cranky and not sleep, which might continue for a couple of days.
 After that, he will understand the timings and begin to fall asleep accordingly.

 - Take care of your baby’s skin by making sure it doesn’t get too dry.
-Make use of moisturisers and humidifiers if dry skin persists.
+Make use of moisturizers and humidifiers if dry skin persists.

 - Take your baby out in the park or garden, or let him interact with other babies when you go for a morning or evening walk.

-- Let your baby sleep at fixed times and gently try creating a fixed schedule for all activities so that your baby can start looking forward to them, too.
+- Let your baby sleep for fixed hours and try creating a fixed schedule for all activities so that your baby can start looking forward to them, too.